JonQuxBurton/TicketMachine/README.md

 |3		  |15.9 			    |0.167              |
 |Average|16.7			      |0.167              |

-So the TreeBased Strategy is considerably faster (approximately ~100 times faster).
+So the TrieBased Strategy is considerably faster (approximately ~100 times faster).

 ## Memory